Raees678/Raees678/README.md

 - A VideoPlayer in SwiftUI that allows yout to directly access its underlying AVPlayerViewController object, and its delegate.
 - An FFmpeg build script that builds it to a XCframework, and is continuously updated in line with new releases of FFmpeg, using Github Actions for CI.
 - A Swift package for the above XCframework.
-- Some internal iOS apps that will probably never see public release (because of license restrictions).

 🌱 I’m currently learning UIKit and SwiftUI, as well as trying to get a working knowledge of bash scipting for my projects